Relationship Between Mullineux Involution and the Generalized Regularization: Introduction

 \section{Introduction}

-Mullineux involution appears in the study of modular representation of symmetric groups, where the irreducible $p\con$modular representations of the symmetric group $\mathcal{S}_n$ are labeled by the $p\con$regular partitions of $n$.
-Given an irreducible representation $\rho_\lambda$, the new representation obtained by taking the tensor product with the one-dimensional sign representation exactly corresponds to the Mullineux involution of $\lambda$. \begin{Definition} The Mullineux map $\M_p$ is the involution on the set of $p\con$regular partitions satisfying where $\sgn$ is the sign representation. \end{Definition}
+The Mullineux involution appears in the study of modular representations of symmetric groups, and the difficult combinatorial construction of the Mullineux involution is known to admit a conceptual description in terms of modular representations and crystals.
+Since the irreducible $p\con$modular representations of the symmetric group $\mathcal{S}_n$ are labeled by the $p\con$regular partitions of $n$, our study of the Mullineux involution as an algebraic operator is related to the underlying combinatorics of partitions.
+Given an irreducible representation $\rho_\lambda$, the new representation obtained by taking the tensor product with the one-dimensional sign representation $\sgn$ corresponds to the Mullineux involution of $\lambda^{\M_p}$.
+This notion defines $\lambda^{\M_p}$ via the equation:

+There are a few combinatorial definitions of $\M_p$ in \cite{kleshchev1996branching,ford1997proof} where $p$ is not necessarily prime, and all of them are highly non-trivial.
+In this paper, we focus on the combinatorics of $\M_p$, so we use the parameter $b$ instead of $p$ since our parameters are generally positive integers.